pothi/TinyWP.com/_posts/2019-05-15-avoid-duplicate-content-cdn-search-engines.md

 subtitle: 'How to prevent duplicate content when using a CDN or a public-facing development site.'
 date:   2019-05-15 00:15:30 +0530
 last-modified-date: 2019-05-15
-categories: seo
+categories: "seo"
-tags: google staging development
+tags: ["google", "staging", "development"]
 ---

 A lot of sites use CDNs to host their assets, such as stylesheets, javascripts and images.
 However, if not properly configured, CDNs can also duplicate the actual content of a site.
 Also, it is not uncommon to have a public facing staging site or development site for testing the changes in code.
 Some hosts offer free staging environment/s as well.
 Here, let me show you the correct way to prevent duplicate content when configuring a CDN or a staging / development / testing site.